Chapter 12 — Register Contracts

 Flag Role

---contracts Generate or upgrade ;! blocks from inference
+--contracts Generate or upgrade .routine directives from inference

 --reg-interface Export .asmi contracts from annotated source